Lakers vs. Trail Blazers Player Props Betting Odds

 |3PM

-- The 21.5-point prop total for Sharpe on Sunday is 2.2 higher than his scoring average, which is 19.3.

-- He has pulled down 5.3 boards per game, which is less than his prop bet in Sunday's game (5.5).
+- He has pulled down 5.3 boards per game, 0.8 more than his over/under for Friday's game.

 Check out all the prop bet options FanDuel has to offer!